Causal Multi-fidelity Surrogate Forward and Inverse Models for ICF Implosions: Multi-fidelity reduced-order surrogate framework

 \subsection{Low-fidelity Network}

-Consider the ``high-data" LF regime, where for each simulation we optimize controller coefficients to reproduce the DT interface using a parameterized ODE \eqref{eq:bk-control} as discussed in \Cref{subsec:control}.
+Consider the ``high-data" LF regime, where for each simulation we optimize controller coefficients to reproduce the DT interface using a parameterized ODE \cref{eq:bk-control} as discussed in \Cref{subsec:control}.
 We now target the supervised learning task of using the $T_r(t)$ induced by the laser drive as input to predict $N_k -1$ LF controller coefficients $\mathbf{p}^\text{LF}\in\mathbb{R}^{N_k-1}$ for the piecewise constant controller $P^\text{LF}(t)$.
 In learning this surrogate $\F_{\text{LF}}$, we consider mutually exclusive LF training, validation, and test sets of sizes $N_{\text{LF}}^{\text{For, tr}}=4\times10^3$, $N_{\text{LF}}^{\text{For, val}}=2\times10^3$, and $N_{\text{LF}}^{\text{For, test}}=2\times10^3$, respectively, where the controller coefficients in these sets have been computed from the corresponding LF interface data via the optimal control approach in \Cref{subsec:control}.

-We adopt a causal encoder-decoder architecture tailored to the physics of the problem: smooth control input, delayed system response, and sharp output transitions.
-The network consists of three stages: \begin{itemize} \item a causal 1D convolutional encoder that downsamples and time-aligns the drive with the sequence of controller knots, while extracting diverse temporal features, \item a multi-layer (vanilla) LSTM that models delayed dynamics and temporal accumulation, \item an MLP decoder that maps latent features to LF controller coefficient predictions $\hat{\mathbf{p}}^\text{LF}$. \end{itemize} The convolutional map is a means for causal downsampling, ensuring that only past and current information influences each coarse time step, maintaining physical causality.
+We adopt a causal sequence-to-sequence encoder-decoder architecture tailored to the physics of the problem: smooth control input, delayed system response, and sharp output transitions.
+The network consists of three main stages: \begin{itemize} \item \revtwo{\textbf{Temporal convolutional network (TCN).}} A causal (left-padded) 1D convolutional encoder that downsamples and time-aligns the drive with the sequence of controller knots, while extracting diverse temporal features.

+\item \revtwo{\textbf{LSTM.}} A multi-layer LSTM that models delayed dynamics and temporal accumulation. \revtwo{An LSTM network is a recurrent neural network (RNN) architecture designed to model temporal/sequential dependencies while mitigating vanishing/exploding gradients via gating mechanisms and internal states.
+They are inherently causal and learn long-term nonlocal dependencies} \cite{HochreiterSchmidhuber1997}.

+\item \revtwo{\textbf{Multilayer perceptron (MLP)}.
+An MLP decoder, i.e., a fully connected feedforward network,} that maps latent features to LF controller coefficient predictions $\hat{\mathbf{p}}^\text{LF}$. \end{itemize} The convolutional map is a means for causal downsampling, ensuring that only past and current information influences each coarse time step, maintaining physical causality.